 Remember that the primer is simply coating the surface to help prevent your acrylic paint from absorbing into the surface.
 It’s also smoothing out the surface.

-This adds a “light source” from above the miniature.
-This is a very fast way to add contrast.
-When you glaze a color over this, you can achieve a beautiful saturated and contrasty model fairly quickly.
+As mentioned above, using zenithal highlighting with a white or even another color over black is a very fast way to add contrast.
+When you glaze a color over this, you can achieve a color saturated and contrasty model without spending a lot of painting precise details.

 10 Best Primers for Painting Plastic and Metal Miniatures